Ireaurora/CV/README.md

-# rollthedice
+# myCV

-Two dice are rolled and the result is given.
-Perfect for Chicago and Highest/Lowest wins
+Start by opening the "new.html"file